 Although composite resin has changed the way dentists deal with cavities, there’s only so much that can be done with fillings.
 That’s where dental crowns come in.
 No other treatment is as versatile as the dental crown, and our highly trained dentists are proud to give teeth a second chance after decay or damage.
 If you think your smile could benefit from dental crowns, you can contact us to schedule an appointment at our Rochester office!

 A dental crown in Rochester is an individual restoration that is designed to cover an ailing single tooth, both repairing its appearance and protecting what remains of the original structure.
 Crowns are very versatile and can be used effectively in the following cases:

 - When a tooth is suffering from a big cavity that can’t be treated with a filling.

 - When a tooth is badly injured and needs additional support.

 - When a tooth is weakened and has a high risk of fracturing.

-- When a tooth is misshapen and you would like to restore its appearance.
+- When a tooth is misshapen and you would like to improve its appearance.

-- When a tooth has just undergone root canal therapy and protection against future damage.
+- When a tooth has just undergone root canal therapy and needs protection against future damage.

+There is another important function that dental crowns perform—stabilizing dental bridges.
 Dental bridges are sturdy restorations that are designed to replace one or more missing teeth in a row that have been fully lost.
-They’re meant to literally “bridge” the gap through the use of dental crowns that attach over natural teeth or dental implants on either side and hold it in place.
+They’re meant to literally “bridge” the gap by attaching prosthetic teeth to dental crowns on each end.
+These crowns then are affixed over natural teeth or dental implants on either side and hold the bridge in place.